 It started with a spark of inspiration and the idea that a week away from our day to day lives could create a unique learning experience.
 We built a community, in the wilds of the UK countryside, and an experience that our attendees would never forget.

 SNAP is the annual gathering of our incredible community.
 Featuring educational content, business advice, inspiring keynote talks, practical shoot demonstrations and a whole notebook full of ideas to propel your business forward.

-You can also expect starry skies, new friends, wild swimming, delicious food, camp fire chats late into the night and our epic closing party.
+You can also expect starry skies, new friends, swimming, delicious food, chats late into the night and our epic closing party.
 You make a friend.
 You share a story.
 You shoot for yourself and it feels magical.
 You thoroughly unwind before the start of a busy season.
 Something clicks into place that wasn't there before.

 SNAP is not a workshop.
 SNAP is not a camping trip.
 SNAP is not a conference.
 SNAP is the chance to be a part of something bigger than the sum of its parts.